INTERVIEW with Oliver de Lantsheere

 Art is a public statement but I think for Ariane art was a lot more personal.
 I don’t even think she was fully aware of what the final product was.
 It was part of the exploration along the way and she was painting more for herself in the end than for other people.

-CARMEN: Between paintings, drawings and sketches I have over 250 pieces.
-I know that sometimes she did some painting for somebody like she did a painting of the ocean with fishes for a woman that wanted the painting for her son’s bedroom, but I don’t have the impression that she sold too many paintings.
+CARMEN: Between paintings, drawings and sketches I have more than 250 pieces.
+I know that sometimes she sold some paintings, like she did a painting of the ocean with fishes for a woman, that wanted the painting for her son’s bedroom, but I don’t have the impression that she sold too many paintings.

 OLIVER: No, not so much.
 The reality of that is that the business of art and artists are two very different things.
 Like its harder for somebody who is truly very, very connected personally to each one of their pieces to put a value on that, put a cash value on that or to like make that to have a price.
 Once again that’s normally the relationship between the artist and the gallerist and the gallerist is the one who kind of gives the value of the art somewhere relative to where they are, who they are, and they kind of create that value.